 - Are experienced in managing similar sized marketing budgets

-- Can provide success rates on relevant (to your business) performance metrics (leads, cost-per-leads, conversion etc.)
+- Can provide success rates on relevant (to your business) performance metrics (leads, cost-per-leads, conversion, etc.)

-- Can meet your expectations and align up with your goals (expected results, work process and expected timelines)
+- Can meet your expectations and align up with your goals (expected results, work process, and expected timelines)

-Congratulations!
-You have found “the one” - a digital marketing consultant to work with.
-But before you get to the actual work it is important to dive into the details and make sure your intentions and expectations are clear to your marketer.
+Before you get to the actual work it is important to dive into the details and make sure your intentions and expectations are clear to your marketer.

 - Define project duration and important milestones

 - Prioritize your tasks (not everything can be handled all at once usually)

 - Share how often you expect to be sent progress updates